JorgeCastilloPrz/ArrowAndroidSamples/README.md

 Kotlin playground to investigate some functional progamming approaches for architecture of Android apps.

+# How to import it to Android Studio / IntellIJ

+The library being used here to fetch super heroes is the [MarvelApiClientAndroid](https://github.com/Karumi/MarvelApiClientAndroid) from [Karumi](https://github.com/Karumi).
+Since it's targeting the real [Marvel API](https://developer.marvel.com/), you will need to add `marvelPublicKey=your_public_key` and `marvelPrivateKey=your_private_key` to your home `gradle.properties` to be able to compile or run it.
+You can also add them by command line:

+`./gradlew detektCheck build -PmarvelPublicKey="\"whatever\"" -PmarvelPrivateKey="\"whatever\""`

 # Main framework being used

 To achieve **functional programing** over Kotlin I am using a library that we have been working on